zehnlabs-com/ibkr-portfolio-rebalancer/docs/install/mac.md

-# 🚀 Getting Started Guide - macOS
+# 🚀 Installation - macOS

 Get your IBKR Portfolio Rebalancer up and running on macOS with Docker Desktop.